XenithMusic/DFScript-requests/README.md

 [![Build](https://github.com/DFOnline/DFScript/actions/workflows/build.yml/badge.svg)
 ](https://github.com/DFOnline/DFScript/actions/workflows/build.yml)
-# Fork
-This is a fork of DFScript to add Web Requests.

-Done:
-- Get Requests

-Not Pushed:

-Wishlist:
-- Post Requests

 # DFScript
 DFScript is a mod created for DiamondFire to allow scripting on the client.
 This mod is a separation and improvement from the shutdown mod [CodeUtilities](https://github.com/CodeUtilities/CodeUtilities).